 - Clean pacifiers and bottle nipples with warm, soapy water – not by putting them in your own mouth.
 You can share bacteria from your own mouth with your infant and cause tooth decay.

-- Feed your child water instead of juice or other drinks with a high sugar content that can cause plaque and lead to tooth decay.
+- Feed your child water instead of juice or drinks with a high sugar content that can cause plaque and lead to tooth decay.

 - Limit sweets and other sugary foods in your child’s diet.